 Click "Page Load" to start a new search with the Page Load criteria.

-Next, use the dropdown menu to select which metric you'd like to search for: First Meaningful Paint, DOMContentLoaded, or Page Load.
+Next, use the dropdown menu to select which metric you'd like to search for: First Contentful Paint, DOMContentLoaded, or Page Load.

-Then, update the criteria to look for sessions when a page was greater than a specific number of seconds.
+Then, update the criteria to look for sessions when a page was at least a specific number of seconds.

 Note: you can also stack together multiple criteria to look for pages that load within a range of speed.